screwzm/perf/hpp.md

 <br>
 *#2 Avoid unnecessary overhead*
-Pay what we have to.
+Know background operations behind API call, and Pay only what we have to.

 <br>
 *#3 Use the proper Data Structure*